 Where can you find Oregano Oil?

 The variety of oregano that is used medicinally is named Oreganum Vulgare (or wild oregano).
 This is the type that is generally found in the Mediterranean, and for maximum effectiveness you should find an oregano oil that is derived from this plant.

 Look for an oregano oil that does not contain alcohol (this is very important for Candida sufferers).
-Also find a brand with a high level of carvacrol, preferably at least 50%.
-Carvacrol is the active, antifungal compound found in oregano.
-The oregano oil softgels sold by NOW Foods are a good example of how to fit oregano oil easily into your diet.
+Also find a brand with a high level of carvacrol.
+Carvacrol is one of the active, antifungal compounds found in oregano.
+These softgels are a good example of how to fit oregano oil easily into your diet.